martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 :  A certificate has expired or is not currently valid

 BAD_SIGNATURE (0xERROR-TBD5):
-:  The digital signature provided did not match
+:  The digital signature provided did not match the claimed public key

 CERTIFICATE_TOO_LARGE (0xERROR-TBD6):
 :  The certificate cannot be transferred due to the recipient's